Topsy Sinden: Later years

 In the new century, Sinden was Miss Carruthers in A Country Girl at Daly's in 1902, was principal dancer in The Cingalee in 1904–05, played the princess in The Princess and the Troubador (with music by Walter Slaughter) at the London Coliseum in 1905 and created the role of Jane in The Beauty of Bath at the Aldwych Theatre, 1906.
 In 1907–08 she became the première danseuse for the ballets at the Empire Theatre, appearing first as Stella Dare in a revised version of C. Wilhelm's ballet divertissement, The Belle of the Ball, in the role created by the departing Adeline Genée.
 The Times found her promising.
 Describing her performance in this role, one of her contemporaries wrote that Sinden "excelled in a light and easy kind of tap-dancing ... and in skirt dancing, which was very popular in the musical comedies of the period."

 In 1910, Sinden was performing in variety at the Palladium Theatre.
 The Times called her "a dream of colour and grace".
 In 1912, she was a featured dancer in the comic opera The Grass Widows at the Apollo Theatre.
-By 1914, Sinden was in financial distress, and a fund was being raised for her.
+By 1914, Sinden was in financial distress, and a fund was being raised for her after she suffered an injury on stage in Liverpool, to which Adeline Genée donated the money raised for her own farewell season.
 In 1927, after some years away from the stage, she appeared in a production of Dick Whittington at the Elephant and Castle Theatre, south London.
 She continued working until at least 1930.